LJPZebra/OLU/1P_Multicolor_Unit.md

 ## Pieces to send for milling
-* The light-sheet central cube
+* The light-sheet unit central cube
 * the fiber holder

 #### Let's start to assemble